1ezio/MIT_Hackathon2k19/README.md

 - The patient can login to view their past prescription reports.

+## Procedure of usage :
+- The software upon installation every person from the institution would be registered to this application.
+They would be provided with a unique username and password, hence cannot be tampered with.

+- The receptionist would be responsible for the registration process of the patients.
+The registration page would include his genral information including the BMI information and allergies of any form.

+- Any Patient upon entering the institution can be registered, proving him with a patient id that would be the key to this whole software.

+- Now as we have a registered patient, he can be applied to have an appointment.

+- Doctor upon logging in can trace the patient via entering his unique ID.
+Then he would be able to view this patient's details.
+No he must enter his symptoms and chronic allergies if any.

+- Then the algorithm would be able to predict the diseases and the medicines and thier dosages can be viewed, also the tests would be viewed.

+- Now the doctor can add these medicines in the prescription area.
+Hence at the end of this, he can print the preview such that the doctor and the patient can have this information in black and white.

 **_Note: There may be errors due to the aspect ratio of the device used.
 This software is especially made considering a Tablet of about 7 Also I am  not able to upload source code because of its larger size"_**